Green Run, Virginia

-Green Run is a residential and commercial community covering nearly six square miles in the center of Virginia Beach, Virginia.
-Built between 1968 and 1986, Green Run was the first Planned Unit Development (PUD) built in the South Hampton Roads region and contains 36 neighborhoods, including 4200 single-family homes, townhouses, three condominium projects, and three apartment communities with roughly 900 apartments.
-According to 2005 census figures, over 15,000 residents live within Green Run.
+Green Run is a nearly six-square mile area in central Virginia Beach, Virginia.
+The residential and commercial community was built as a Planned Unit Development (PUD) between 1968 and 1986.

+It contains 36 neighborhoods, including 4200 single-family homes, townhouses, three condominium projects, and three apartment communities with roughly 900 apartments.
+According to 2024 census figures, over 16,664 residents live within Green Run.

 Community leadership

-Green Run Homes Association is run by a nine-member governing Board which serves as its legislative body.
+Green Run Homes Association is run by a nine-member governing board which serves as its legislative body.
 Board members are elected to staggered three-year terms, and three of the nine Board members are elected each year.
 The President shall preside at all meetings of the Board of Directors; shall see that orders and resolutions of the Board are carried out; shall sign all leases, mortgages, deeds and other written instruments and shall cosign all promissory notes.

 Day-to-day operations of the Association are carried out by the Community Manager who is appointed by the governing Board and acts as chief operating officer.
 The Community Manager supervises the Association's 20 employees and serves as a principal contact for residents.

 In the past, the President of the governing Board took the position of Chief Executive Officer as well as Board President.
 This conflict of interest raised concerns among the membership.
 This member no longer serves on the Board or works at the association.